 Data on land cover and land use can be used for a variety of environmental and socioeconomic projects linked to a range of policy areas:

 - the European Commission’s Directorate-General for Agriculture and Rural Development, for evaluating the impact of agriculture on the environment through agri-environmental indicators (AEI), including for organic soil matter and soil erosion as well as indicators on the degree of artificiality and the physical structure of landscapes within the framework of the integration of environmental concerns into the Common Agricultural Policy (CAP) post-2013;

-- the European Commission’s Directorate-General for the Environment, for resource efficiency indicators that form part of the Europe 2020 strategy and for soil protection;
+- the European Commission’s Directorate-General for Environment, for resource efficiency indicators that form part of the Europe 2020 strategy to and for soil protection;

 - the European Commission’s Directorate-General for Climate Action for analysing climate change as part of the European climate change programme;

-- the European Commission’s Directorate-General for Enterprise and Industry, where in situ data from LUCAS contribute to the production, verification and validation processes relating to pan-European data sets describing the main land cover types, which are derived from satellite images, as conducted by Copernicus observation programme;
+- the European Commission’s Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs, where in situ data from LUCAS contribute to the production, verification and validation processes relating to pan-European datasets describing the main land cover types, which are derived from satellite images, as conducted by Copernicus observation programme;

 - the European Environment Agency, for their core set of indicators (CSI), climate change indicators (CLIM) and streamlining European biodiversity indicators (SEBI);

-- the European Commission’s Directorate-General on Climate Action, for land use, land use change and forestry (LULUCF) statistics in relation to the reduction of greenhouse gas emissions.
+- the European Commission’s Directorate-General for Climate Action, for land use, land use change and forestry (LULUCF) statistics in relation to the reduction of greenhouse gas emissions.